 Oh, there are many lessons …

 Why did Orwell rise to prominence while so many others drifted into the winds of history?

 And, oh, what is wrong with the passive voice?
 Nothing, when used properly.

-Yet, what makes this lasting, is that this isn’t an essay just on writing.
+Yet, what makes this lasting is that this isn’t an essay just on writing.
 He breaks all of his own rules for a reason.
 It’s the political message and warning that language and ideas are dangerous.
 That’s the multi-faceted meaning of good work.
-You can read it years later and find something new.
-Today, it maybe even more meaningful.
-It’s why Gatsby is considered by many to the perfect novel.
-As you grow, you learn and think about works in a far different light.
+You can read these years later and find something new.
+Today, it may be even more meaningful.
+It’s why Gatsby is considered by many to be the perfect novel.
+As you grow, you learn and think about everlasting works in a far different light.

 - The picture was snapped in a local bookshop, 1984 endures but the author was so much more.

 - And yes, our rhetoric matters.
 Those in the public sphere should push back on hyperbole driving clicks and money.